About the LG UltraFine 5K Display

 5120 x 2880 at 60Hz

-You can use the LG UltraFine 5K Display with these Mac models at full 5K resolution:
+You can use the LG UltraFine 5K Display with these Mac and iPad models at full 5K resolution:

 - Mac Pro introduced in 2019

 - MacBook Air introduced in 2018 or later

 - Mac mini introduced in 2018 or later